SyndemicsLab/respond/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ---
-name: Pull Request
+name: Pull Request to Default
-about: Prepare to Merge Code to Main
+about: Submit code to be merged into the default branch
 title: ''
 labels: ''
 assignees: ''